vorteX-io-codes/technical-assessment-devops-template/README.md

 - provision the local Kubernetes cluster and deploy the lambda function when the code is updated
 - ...

+The CI/CD is initialized with a minimal workflow implementing the check of coding rules and the test of the lambda function.

 ## 🎯 Develop the Lambda function entrypoint

 The Python source directory is `lambda_app`.